things to do in cusco

 picanterias cusco

 Peruvian cuisine is represented in Cusco by the Picanterias.
 These Picanterias (places where spicy food is served) are formed by one big local with long tables and benches, where totally unknown people could share a single table while enjoying different delighting local dishes like the Chiriuchu (Cold dish based on pieces of chicken, beef, and pork.
 All of them boiled and accompanied by a fried corn cake, toasted corn, and edible seaweed), Cuy al Horno (Guinea pig roasted accompanied by boiled potatoes) or a Capchi de Zetas (Stew of local mushrooms called Zetas).
-All of them are accompanied by the Chicha (a specie of local beer on a base of fermented corn) and the famous Picante (Stew of Andean legumes mixed with boiled potatoes pieces and red chili)
+All of them are accompanied by the Chicha (a species of local beer on a base of fermented corn) and the famous Picante (Stew of Andean legumes mixed with boiled potato pieces and red chili).
+We can mention the Campanario Picanteria in Choquechaca Street.

 20. Nightlife in Cusco